molnett/valv/README.md

 ```

 This will display log messages and assertions as the tests run, providing more insight into the test process and any potential issues.

-## Keystore

-Valv's Keystore is designed to encrypt millions of data-encryption-keys (DEKs) using a much smaller number of key-encryption-keys (KEKs).
-The KEKs are wrapped using the Root Keystore master key and stored in a highly available FoundationDB cluster.

-Key features of the Keystore:

-- Each active end-user has one KEK stored in two versions to allow key rotation
-- KEKs are wrapped by the Root Keystore master key before being persisted
-- Keystore data is stored and replicated using FoundationDB across all Keystore instances globally
-- Active backup for disaster recovery

-## Key Management System (KMS)

-Valv's KMS is compatible with the Google Cloud KMS protobuf, allowing for easy integration with existing systems.
-It provides:

-- Creation and management of cryptographic keys
-- Encryption and decryption operations
-- Automatic key rotation
-- Access control and auditing

-For detailed API usage, refer to the `google::kms` module in the source code.

 ## Missing Features and Roadmap